gmontoya2483/Shushme/documentation/geofence.md

     ![Screenshot1](../screenshots/geofences_objects_list.png)

-3. Register the geofences by creating Geofence request object the list of geofences above
+3. Register the geofences by creating Geofence request object with the list of geofences from above

     ![Screenshot1](../screenshots/geofences_register.png)